andyzhouty/z-t-y/README.md

 ## Hi there 👋

-😄 I'm Andy Zhou, a student in Shanghai, just graduated from LSFD Middle School.
+😄 I'm Andy Zhou, a student in Shanghai, just graduated from LSFD Middle School, going to YPGZ.

-🔭 I'm currently working on [Djask](https://github.com/z-t-y/Djask).
+🔭 I'm currently working on nothing except for school work.

-🌱 I'm currently learning Rust.
+🌱 I'm currently learning nothing.

 ⚡ Fun fact: Do you know I've got two classmates here?